psvenk/hubmail/README.md

 ## Dependencies

-Python 3 (latest version recommended), aiohttp, dateutil
+Python 3.8, aiohttp, dateutil

 Optional: dotenv (for storing the API key in a `.env` file)

+This may also work on Python 3.7, but I have not tested that.

 ## Usage